krux02/nimAntTweakBar/readme.md

-#AntTweakBar
+# AntTweakBar

-nim wrapper for the ant tweak bar.
-At the moment it is only tested on linux, and not on any other platform.
-There is probably somethinng to do, to support windows and osx, too.
-But since AntTweakBar is pretty good support for those platforms, too, it should be pretty simple
+Nim wrapper for the ant tweak bar library.
+At the moment it is only tested on linux, but it should work on other platforms, too.
+If there are problems with other platforms please report them.

+# SDL2 support

+Yes there is SDL2 support.
+The original library did miss this, I added this.

+# Do I need AntTweakBar on my system?

+No you do not need it.
+This library contains all source code of AntTweakBar and compiles it with the normal nim compilation command.
+No external libraries required.

 ## Documentation

-for the documentation, please refer to the original documentataino at http://anttweakbar.sourceforge.net/doc/
+For the documentation, please refer to the original documentataino at http://anttweakbar.sourceforge.net/doc/